\\\ updated 2022

-What is Chelation?
+What is Chelation Therapy?
 Post 13

 Chelation therapy is a medical procedure that involves the administration of chelating agents to remove heavy metals from the body.
 It binds with metal in the body so that the metal loses its chemical effect.

-Acute mercury toxicity requires immediate action and the process relies heavily upon chemical chelators.
+Acute mercury toxicity requires immediate action and the process can rely heavily upon chemical chelators.

-The diagnosis of chronic dental ingestion needs urgent detoxification.
+The diagnosis of chronic dental ingestion needs urgent detoxification

 A chelation process is a balancing act with mineral antagonists which dislodge the metals from the organs and tissues into the blood with chelating agents that bind the metals in the blood, and prevent them from being re-deposited somewhere else in the body, so that the kidneys can excrete them.